hpolatt/eva-exchange/README.md

 ```
 The application will be available at http://localhost:3000.

+## Postman Collection

+This project includes a Postman collection that you can use to test the API endpoints.
+The collection file is named `eva-exchange.postman_collection.json` and is located in the root directory of the project.

+To use the collection:

+1. Download the `eva-exchange.postman_collection.json` file.
+2. Open Postman.
+3. Click on the "Import" button.
+4. Select the `eva-exchange.postman_collection.json` file that you downloaded.

+After importing the collection, you can select an API endpoint to test.
+The request method, URL, and required parameters are already set up for you.

 ## Features;
 - User registration and Show All users
 - Buying and selling shares